Online Crystal Shop

 orange aventurine tumbled stones.

-Tumbled stones are usually produced in a rock tumbler, but in some countries, they're cut and polished by hand.
+Tumbled stones are usually produced in a rock tumbler, but in some countries the process is done by hand.

 Articles & Photos